-TV Shows & Movies Leaving Netflix In October Will Make You So, So Sad
+These TV Shows & Movies Are Leaving Netflix In October, So Get To Watching

 Hulu may have won big at the Emmys, but Netflix is still the number one streaming service for most American households.
 Though we love their original movies and TV shows, the original reason it was adopted so widely was the wide variety of older shows and movies that it provided via streaming.
 But while Netflix brings great new stuff every month, it has to take stuff a way to make room.
 Here are the TV shows and movies leaving Netflix in October.